Back

 How to spot a good dashboard: let’s look at some real-world examples

-Even people who haven't heard of dashboards and don't know what they are have used them at least once in their life.
+Even people who haven't heard of dashboards and don't know what they are have used them at least once in their lives.
 This is because a dashboard is just a way to present information visually using graphs and charts.
 Such visualization tools are often used in mobile and web applications in various industries.

 To help you detect the difference between a good and bad dashboard during the UI design development of your app, we wrote this article about how to evaluate the design job.